elastic/terraform-provider-ec/README.md

 ### Moving to TF Framework and schema change for `ec_deployment` resource.

-v6.0.0 contains migration to [the TF Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) and intoducing version 2 for `ec_deployment` resource:
+v0.6.0 contains migration to [TF Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) and intoduces new schema for `ec_deployment` resource:

 - switching to attributes syntax instead of blocks for almost all definitions that used to be blocks.
-It means that, for example, a definition like `config {}` has to be changed to `config = {}`, e.g.
+It means that, for example, a definition like `elasticsearch {...}` has to be changed to `elasticsearch = {...}`, e.g.

 ```hcl
 resource "ec_deployment" "defaults" {